aryansrana/horus-ai-resume-project/docs/SETUP.md

 ### End 2 End Tests
 1. In horus-ai-resume-project, run npm i -> npm run start.
 Make sure you have Docker Setup open.
 2. Open a new terminal and run npm run e2etest
+3. Select E2E Testing
+4. Scroll all the way down to find app.cy.js and select it.